Immexxx/openface/README.md

 To start with, create a Docker image with this Docker file and see where it takes you!

-#git clone "this repo" (# git clone https://github.com/Immexxx/openface.git)
+#git clone "this repo" (#git clone https://github.com/Immexxx/openface.git)

 (To build the Docker image - use the following command.
-Tip: looks like this takes a long time.
-So, if you dont want to wait: )
+Tip: looks like this takes a long time)

-# docker build -t openface .
+#docker build -t openface .

-(Try)
+(Alternatively, try)

-# docker pull bamos/openface (//Will pull the prebuilt image, instead of building it from the Dockerfile)
+#docker pull bamos/openface